frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 Our Lord has wanted to remain present throughout the world, so that we might seek Him more readily for friendship and assistance, and turn to Him in all sorts of moments.

 "If we\'re suffering pain and discomfort, He will lighten our burden and comfort us"---perhaps reminding us that whatever we might suffer in this world, He has been there before.
-"And a sword has pierced His Mother\'s heart" (cf. Luke 2:35).
+"And a sword has pierced His Mother\'s heart" (*cf*.
+Luke 2:35).

 "If we succumb to illness, He will either provide a remedy, or He will give us the strength to suffer it for the sake of eternal life"---to offer up in that moment that pain, or that difficulty, or that piece of bad news, or that contradiction, or that broken heart.

 "If we find ourselves at war with the devil and our passions, He\'ll supply us with arms for the battle, so that we can resist and ultimately be victorious."
 Virgin most faithful, Comforter of the afflicted, Mother of mercy.

-"If we are poor, He will enrich us with all kinds of good things in this life and in eternity" (St. Jean Vianney, *Sermon on Maundy Thursday*).
+"If we are poor, He will enrich us with all kinds of good things in this life and in eternity" (John Vianney, *Sermon on Maundy Thursday*).

 We need to make resolutions to seek His company every single day.
 From the moment we wake up, even before we get out of bed, our first thought can be a thought for God: